 Understanding Room Selection

 Albion College's Room Selection is primarily based on the individual's lottery number.
-Students will receive an email with their assigned lottery number on Wednesday, February 5, 2014.
-If someone is not current with their College bill, they will not receive this information.
+Students will receive an email with their assigned lottery number on Wednesday, February 24, 2016.
 This lottery number will be used no matter which process within Room Selection the student is participating in.

 For most phases of Room Selection, individuals trying to live together will have their lottery numbers added together in order to create one lottery number, their Group Lottery Number: